matrix-org/matrix-appservice-slack/docs/link_channels.md

 1. Add a custom app to your Slack team/workspace by visiting https://api.slack.com/apps and clicking on `Create New App`.

-2. Name the app & select the team/workspace this app will belong to.
+1. Name the app & select the team/workspace this app will belong to.

-3. Click on `bot users` and add a new bot user.
+1. Click on `Bots` and `Add Legacy Bot User`.
 We will use this account to bridge the the rooms.

-6. Click on `Install App` and `Install App to Workspace`.
-Note the access tokens show.
+1. Click on `Install App` in the sidebar and `Install App to Workspace`.

+1. Click on `OAuth & Permissions` in the sidebar and note the access tokens shown.
-   You will need the `Bot User OAuth Access Token` and if you want to bridge files, the `OAuth Access Token` whenever you link a room.
+   You will need the `Bot User OAuth Access Token` and if you want to bridge files and the `OAuth Access Token` whenever you link a room.

-7. For each channel you would like to bridge, perform the following steps:
+1. For each channel you would like to bridge, perform the following steps:

    1. Create a Matrix room in the usual manner for your client.
 Take a note of its Matrix room ID - it will look something like `!aBcDeF:example.com`.

-   2. Invite the Matrix bot user to the Matrix channel you would like to bridge.
+   2. Invite the Matrix bot user to the Matrix room you would like to bridge.

        ```
-       /invite @Slackbot:my.server.here
+       /invite @slackbot:my.server.here
        ```

        This is the same command used to invite the bot to the Admin Control Room.
 Note